CrowdStrike/cloud-registry-connections/AWS/README.md

 ## Single Account Deployment

-Launch this template in your account as a stack and configure the following parameters:
+Launch the [template](./cloudformation/ecr-registration-stack.yml) in your account as a stack and configure the following parameters:

 | Name  | Description   | Type  | Default | Required |
 | ----- | ------------- | ----- | ------- | :------: |